 For that reason, there are ways to approach shi-ne meditation which gradually move towards it.
 These supportive methods are not shi-ne proper: they are preliminaries, or preparatory practices.
 They resemble shamatha concentrative methods more than expansive shi-ne does, but the attitude, language and intention with which they are applied are different.
 This is important because attitude, language and intention prescribe experience.
 There is more about these supportive approaches later.

-Most meditations and secular mindfulness are dissimilar to shi-ne as I am describing it here, so it is helpful, particularly for practitioners who have meditated in different contexts, to define shi-ne by what it is not.
+Most meditations and secular mindfulness are dissimilar to shi-ne as I am describing it here, so it is helpful, particularly for practitioners who have meditated in different contexts, to define this style of shi-ne by what it is not.
+The method is to remain uninvolved with whatever phenomenon arise in mind, in the body, in the environment.

 - Focused concentration